 1. Make a list of the best platforms to hire from

 With the plethora of freelancers available online, it can take time to figure out where to start when it comes to contracting a web design project.
-Here are five of the best platforms to find quality freelance web designers:
+Here are five of the best platforms to find quality freelance, web designers:

 Toptal is a freelancer platform that accepts only the top 3% of applicants.
 This makes it an excellent option for companies that want to work with the best of the best.
 Thanks to a rigorous selection process that includes a skills test and a video interview, you can be sure that the designers you find on Toptal are experienced and professional.

 Behance is a great platform for finding creative talent, including web designers.
-You can browse through the portfolios and get an idea of a designer’s style and skills to see if they are right for your project.
+You can browse through the portfolios and get an idea of a designer’s style and skills to see if they are suitable for your project.

 Dribbble is another portfolio-based platform popular with web designers and other creatives.
 With a simple search, you can find designers to hire and take a look at their previous work.